 How many externship placements are offered each semester?

 Every semester we have more placements than students to fill the opportunity.
 Visit the 'externship opportunities' for detailed information about particular placements.
 Loyola offers placements in judicial, governmental and non-profit organizations.
 At this time, externs are not placed in for-profit firms.
-Some students may wish to convert an internship into an externship, we ask that you apply through our website and explain.
+Students who have conducted an independent search and are interested in converting an internship into an externship should contact Prof. Linares as soon as possible.
 The Office of Skills needs time to speak with the placement office and ensure it is a structured experience that is appropriate for academic credit.
 If you are interested in paid internships, please visit Career Development and Gillis Long.

 Does Loyola find my externship placement for me?

 All externship placements must be approved by the Office of Skills and Experiential Learning.
-If you would like to pursue an opportunity not on the externship website, visit the Office of Skills.
+The Externship Program works with students to help find placements that are a good fit for their skills and interests.
+The Externship Program does not guarantee a placement for every student.
+If you would like to pursue an opportunity not on the externship website as a self-created externship, contact Prof. Linares at firstname.lastname@example.org.
 Pre-approved externships are listed under 'externship opportunities' and students are encouraged to browse and apply online.